robusta-dev/robusta/docs/configuration/azure-managed-prometheus.rst

    c.
 Select Monitoring Data Reader and select Next.
    d.
 For Assign access to, select Managed identity.
    e.
 Select + Select members.
    f.
-Select the Managed Identity you created on step 1
+Select the Managed Identity you got from step 1
    g.
 Select Review + assign to save the configuration.